unaidedelf8777/lilac_built/docs/blog/curate-coding-dataset.md

 ## Dataset.map

-`Dataset.map` is the main vehicle of making edits to the data.
+`Dataset.map` is the main vehicle for making edits to data.
 It's similar to HuggingFace's [`Dataset.map()`](https://huggingface.co/docs/datasets/process#map) with a few key differences:

 - The output of Lilac's `Dataset.map` is always stored in a separate column.
 This enables tracking